Frequently asked questions (FAQ)

 In addition, there is access to approx. 40.000 electronically licensed and approx. 66.000 electronically freely available journals.

-Group study rooms and zones can also be found in all branch libraries.
+Group study rooms and areas can also be found in all branch libraries.
 The rooms vary in size and are suitable for small group work.

 Numerous PC workstations are available in all branch libraries.